I Not Stupid: Plot

 As the boys struggle academically, their Mathematics teacher, Miss Lee Su Zhen (Kelly Wen Su Ru), helps them improve.
 However, Kok Pin, still failing in Math, persuades Boon Hock to help him cheat during exams.
 They are caught, and Kok Pin, terrified of his mother's reaction, attempts suicide but is saved by the police who have been chasing after a group of teenagers hanging out late in the night—including Terry's rebellious sister, Selena Khoo (Cheryl Desiree Chan).
 He eventually confesses to his mother, who faints and is diagnosed with leukemia.
 Doctors reveal she needs a bone marrow transplant to survive.

 Soon after, Terry and Boon Hock are kidnapped by two criminals, including a former employee of Jerry's bakkwa company seeking revenge for being fired.
 Kok Pin recalls their faces and draws sketches to assist the police.
 Terry and Boon Hock escape and are rescued.
 Simultaneously, Jerry's business suffers after John's marketing campaign, featuring inappropriate Westernised ads, fails with Singaporean consumers.
 The company struggles with a pig farm swine flu scare and stock market losses due to the September 11 attacks.

-As the school community rallies to find a donor for Mrs. Liu, Terry's mother absentmindedly allows him to get tested.
+As the school community rallies to find a donor for Mrs. Liu and while Terry's family was submitting their blood samples for testing, Terry's mother absentmindedly allows him to get tested.
 Initially, Jerry is believed to be the match, but it turns out Terry is the suitable donor.
 Despite his parents' objections, Terry insists on going through with the transplant, saving Mrs. Liu's life.
 Grateful, Mr. Liu offers to help Jerry revive his business.
 With a successful new marketing campaign, Jerry's bakkwa business thrives, and he reconciles with Mr. Liu, forming a friendship.
 Miss Lee informs Mr. and Mrs. Liu that Kok Pin's artwork won second place in an international competition, and he is encouraged to pursue art studies in the United States.
 The film ends with Terry, once again bullied at his home.
 However, this time, he stands up for himself, demonstrating newfound confidence.
 He reunites with Kok Pin and Boon Hock, reflecting on how their mothers, despite their strictness, only want the best for them.